jairoFg12/symfony-docs-es/cookbook/symfony1.rst

 How Symfony2 differs from symfony1
 ==================================

-The Symfony2 framework embodies a signficant evolution when compared with the first version of the framework.
+The Symfony2 framework embodies a significant evolution when compared with the first version of the framework.
 Fortunately, with the MVC architecture at its core, the skills used to master a symfony1 project continue to be very relevant when developing in Symfony2.
 Sure, ``app.yml`` is gone, but